2022 Robotics & Localization

 Particle Cloud Visualization

-Sensor Update: For each particle, we simulated what the robot's LIDAR scan would look like if the robot were at that particle's position.
+For each particle, we simulated what the robot's LIDAR scan would look like if the robot were at that particle's position.
 By comparing these simulated scans with the actual LIDAR readings from the robot, we assigned weights to each particle based on how closely the simulated and actual scans matched.
+After assigning weights to all particles, we implemented a resampling step where particles were selected with probability proportional to their weights, meaning that particles with higher weights were more likely to be selected for the next iteration.

 Laser Scan Alignment